7.5. Widgets

 -

-classwise confusion counts for quick classifier checks.
+classwise confusion counts for compact classifier checks.

 Open: